microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### How can we use FHIR Tools for Anonymization to anonymize HL7 v2.x data
 You can build a pipeline to use [FHIR converter](https://github.com/microsoft/FHIR-Converter) to convert HL7 v2.x data to FHIR format, and subsequently use FHIR Tools for Anonymization to anonymize your data.

-### Can we use custom de-identification methods?
+### Can we use custom anonymization methods?
-Currently you can use the prebuilt de-identification methods and control their behavior by passing parameters.
+Currently you can use the prebuilt anonymization methods and control their behavior by passing parameters.
 We are planning to support custom de-identification methods in future.

 # DICOM Data Anonymization